-Notchview is a property of The Trustees of Reservations which was founded in 1891 to preserve for public use and enjoyment exceptional scenic, historic, and ecologically significant properties within the Commonwealth of Massachusetts.
-In addition to skiing at Notchview, a Trustees membership allows free or reduced admission to each of our 96 natural and/or historic properties owned and managed by The Trustees of Reservations.
+Notchview is a property of The Trustees of Reservations which was founded in 1891 to preserve for public use and enjoyment exceptional scenic, historic, and ecologically significant properties across the Commonwealth of Massachusetts.
+In addition to skiing at Notchview, a Trustees membership allows free or reduced admission to each of our 110 natural and/or historic properties.
+Ask us about volunteer opportunities at Notchview – we’d love to have you join us!

 For Further Information: